QCD equation of state matched to lattice data and exhibiting a critical point singularity: Introduction

 It is important to notice that our approach is based on the assumption that the critical point of QCD is the closest singularity to $\mu_B=0$ on the real $\mu_B$ axis.
 Only in this case we are allowed to merge the contributions of the lattice and 3D Ising approaches in the way detailed below.
 The result of this procedure will be an equation of state that meets our requirements and depends on the parameters of the non-universal map between Ising variables and QCD coordinates \cite{code:2018}.
 These parameters include the coordinates of the critical point.
-The ultimate goal of this project is to provide a family of equations of state that can be used as inputs to future hydrodynamic calculations and calculations of fluctuation observables that can then be compared to experimental data from the BES-II program, resulting in constraints on the parameters in the map that we have constructed, in particular the parameters representing the location of the critical point.
+The ultimate goal of this project is to provide a family of model equations of state that can be used as inputs to future hydrodynamic calculations and calculations of fluctuation observables that can then be compared to experimental data from the BES-II program, resulting in constraints on the parameters in the map that we have constructed, in particular the parameters representing the location of the critical point.
 We will follow up on this discussion in the following sections.
+Note that we place a critical point in each of our equations of state entirely by construction; our calculation {\it in isolation} is therefore not a path toward determining whether the phase diagram of QCD features a critical point and where it lies.
+But, by comparing experimental data to predictions obtained by using our family of equations of state within future calculations of hydrodynamics and fluctuations progress toward this goal can be realized.

-This family of equations of state can be employed in the study of diverging quantities in the vicinity of the critical point, in particular the cumulants of the baryon number.
+The family of model equations of state that we construct can also be used directly to illustrate the divergence of quantities in the vicinity of the critical point, in particular the cumulants of the baryon number.
 We show in Section \ref{sec:thermfull} our result for the second cumulant, which can be related to the variance of the net-proton distribution in heavy-ion collision experiments assuming thermal equilibrium \cite{Hatta:2003wn}.
 In order to make contact with experiment, investigating out-of-equilibrium physics is important because of critical slowing down in the dynamics near a critical point and because the matter produced in a heavy-ion collision does not spend a long time near the critical point \cite{Berdnikov:1999ph,Mukherjee:2015swa,Mukherjee:2016kyu}.
 Simulations of hydrodynamics and fluctuations that are built upon the family of equations of state that we have constructed would be a good next step in this direction.